 Then there are the Heritage Reformed Congregations (Nth America).
-According to their website, “the baptized children have many of the outward benefits of the children of God.
+According to one website, “the baptized children have many of the outward benefits of the children of God.
 Until they are regenerated by the Holy Spirit, however, they remain outside of the saving benefits of covenant of grace.”
-Sounds pretty much like the pernicious doctrine of presumptive regeneration from which we escaped in 1944, does it not?
+Several of their websites reinforce this.
 Are the ICRC really united in this belief?
 Hardly.

 In view of the disparity in what is believed or tolerated one is left wondering how the churches will cooperate in Purpose 3: cooperation in the fulfillment of the missionary and other mandates.
 Surely this can only be done by churches who have established a sister-church relationship, who thereby demonstrate unity in the faith and who can hold one another accountable.
 Indeed, the FRCA once declared about the ICRC: “On reaching sister-Church relations (my italics, JN), inter-church cooperation in mission and other matters is possible”.[ii]
 Fulfilling the mission mandate (Mt.
 28:19,20) and other mandates given to the church can only be justified when the marks of the true church of our Lord Jesus Christ are established.

 The same applies to Purpose 4: “to study the common problems and issues that confront the member churches and to aim for recommendations with respect to these matters”.
 Surely this too is to be done once a sister church relationship has been established, once there is recognition of the marks of Christ’s true church being evident.
 To quote again from the FRCA Acts of Synod 1985: “Within sister church-church relations (my italics, JN) the study and resolution of common problems and issue also is possible”.[iii]